-- National Stroke Association
+- American Heart Association and American Stroke Association

 Denver , CO 80210

-Phone: 1- 800 - 787-6537
+Phone: 1- 303 - 801-4630

-Web Address: http://www.stroke.org
+Web Address: http://www.heart.org

-When should I contact my caregiver?
+When should I call my doctor?

 - Your blood pressure or blood sugar level is higher or lower than you were told it should be.

-- You have bowel movement problems.
+- You have trouble having a bowel movement or urinating.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.